AlexanderJarnstrom/dv1663-project/README.md

   - create-procedure-borrowBook: creates procedure **BorrowBook**
   - create-procedure-setDate: creates procedure **SetDate**
   - create-procedure-updateDate: creates procedure **UpdateDate**
+  - create-procedure-returnBook: creates procedure **ReturnBook**
 #### create-view
   - create-view-currentlyBorrowed: creates view *CurrentlyBorrowed*
   - create-view-lateReturns: creates view *LateReturns*
+#### create-trigger
+  - create-trigger-borrowedBook: creates trigger *borrowedBook* on Borrows
+  - create-trigger-returnedBook: creates trigger *returnedBook* on Borrows

 ## Procedures
 ### BorrowBook
 #### Info
-Adds a book to *Borrows* if their isn't any more books in stock it'll add an attempt to *BorrowAttempts*.
+Adds a book to *Borrows* if their isn't any more books in stock it'll signal the user and cancle the operation.
 Sets the current date as **StartDate** and current date with an additional three months as **EndDate**.
 #### Usage
 ```
 call BorrowBook(<ISBN>, <CID>, <SID>);